 - Bad criticism: “You obviously did no research before writing this story, this character is weak.”

 I recommend having writer friends do your beta reading.
-Not only do they understand the writing process, but they are also often in a better position to tell you just what you need to do to make your work better.
+They understand the writing process and can often tell you just what you need to do to make your work better.

 2. Ask an editor

 One of my beta readers is an editor.
 I have known her for several years, and she has critiqued my work from the very beginning.
-When she gives advice about my work, I accept it as a useful tip from someone who has read a lot of work and has a good eye for weak sentences and plot holes.
+When she makes suggestions about my work, I accept them as useful tips from someone who has read a lot of work and has a good eye for weak sentences and plot holes.
 She suggests edits, and when the work is ready, I pay her to edit it.
 If you have an editor friend, I suggest that you ask them nicely if they wouldn’t mind reading your work.
 Editors read a lot of work: the good, the bad, and the ugly.
-I think they are in a good position to tell you what needs fixing in your work.
+I think they are in a good position to tell what needs fixing.

 3. Ask an average reader